angel-devicente/htcondor-iac/docs/index.rst

 Ganglia webpage
 <http://pasa/ganglia/?r=week&cs=&ce=&c=IAC+HTCondor&h=&tab=m&vn=&hide-hf=false&m=cpu_num&sh=1&z=small&hc=4&host_regex=&max_graphs=0&s=by+name>`__.

-Regarding their software specifications, at present all machines are running Ubuntu 18.04 and the installed software should be also more or less the same in every machine (see the `software supported by the SIE
+Regarding their software specifications, at present most machines are running Ubuntu 22.04 and the installed software should be also more or less the same in every machine (see the `software supported by the SIE
 <http://research.iac.es/sieinvens/SINFIN/Main/software_sinfin.php>`__), which
 makes it easy to run almost every application in any machine.